No – Both pipelines will provide very little permanent jobs, and they will do the opposite of boost our state’s economy.

 It’s worth noting that a large number of the pipeline jobs will go to out-of-state workers and not to residents of areas along the pipeline routes.
 The primary contractor for the Mountain Valley Pipeline (MVP) is Precision Pipeline, a Wisconsin-based company.
 As primary contractor for the ACP, Dominion hired Spring Ridge Constructors, LLC, which is a joint venture of four companies: two based in Texas, one in Wisconsin, and one in Oregon.

 Additionally, locking Virginia into energy dependence on fracked gas will lock Virginia out of the jobs market and economic benefits of renewable energy.
 For each unit of electricity, more jobs are created for renewable energy sources than for fossil fuel energy sources, like gas pipelines.
 In fact, according to a Bureau of Labor and Statistics report, solar voltaic installer and wind turbine technician are the two fastest growing jobs in America.
+A report by the Virginia Jobs Project found that Virginia could potentially support 19,000 wind power jobs annually through 2030.
+In comparison, the MVP and ACP would provide less than 100 jobs post-construction.

 Communities along the pipeline routes will experience a loss, not boost, of economy.
 The pipelines will cross iconic national sites like the Appalachian Trail and Blue Ridge Parkway, impacting tourism and tourism jobs along those and other scenic areas in Virginia.
 Water contamination and air pollution from pipeline construction and infrastructure operation would cost the local communities money in clean-up efforts and healthcare due to negative health impacts.
 (A conservative estimate found that the MVP could cost the City of Roanoke alone $36 million in cleaning up sediment from the Roanoke River).
 Further, property values along the pipelines’ routes would plummet.